Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-incremental.md

 1. Find the `ClientSecret` property and replace the existing value with the key you saved during the creation of the `TodoListService-v2` app, in the Azure portal.
    > Note
    > In chapter 1, the protected Web API did not call any downstrream API.
 In this chapter it does, and thus
-   > it needs to acquire s token, and becomes a confidential client.
+   > it needs to acquire an access token, and becomes a confidential client.
 Therefore it needs to prove its identity to
    > Azure AD through a client secret (or a certificate)

 #### Configure the TodoListClient C# project